Updated September 11, 2023

-In the photo, the Türken is up the road and a little to the left of the Berghof.
+In the photo above, the Türken is up the road and a little to the left of the Berghof.

 Berchtesgaden was in the sector of Germany assigned to the U.S. forces.
 After an initial period of lawlessness, in which the Moroccan troops from the French army were noted to be the worst offenders, things settled down.